loidolt/loidolt-design/src/posts/automatic-dog-food-dispenser/index.md

 tags: ["3DPrinting", "Electronics"]
 ---

-# About
+## About

 This is an automatic dog feeder that will feed a selected portion of food twice a day at the times set.
-It uses a cereal dispenser, small geared motor, real-time clock, and Atmega 328p to automatically feed your dog.
+It uses a cereal dispenser, a small geared motor, a real-time clock, and an Atmega 328p to automatically feed your dog.

-There is also a button to manually feed the dog and a toggle switch to disable automatic feeding (for when the dog is not around or special dietary needs are temporary needed.)
+There is also a button to manually feed the dog and a toggle switch to disable automatic feeding (for when the dog is not around or special dietary needs are temporarily needed.)